splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

 For these coverage needs, Skyler takes the following steps to configure a schedule that meets these coverage needs:

 #. :ref:`Create a schedule for the primary coverage that includes three shifts: <ii-create-primary-schedule>`
-    #.
-Create a business hours shift
+    #. :ref:`Create a business hours shift <ii-create-business-shift>`
-    #.
-Create a shift for weeknights coverage
+    #. :ref:`Create a shift for weeknights coverage <ii-create-weeknights-shift>`
-    #.
-Create a shift for weekends coverage
+    #. :ref:`Create a shift for weekends coverage <ii-create-weekends-shift>`
-#.
-Creates a schedule for secondary coverage with a 24x7 shift
+#. :ref:`Create a schedule for secondary coverage with a 24x7 shift <ii-create-secondary-schedule>`
-#.
-Adds the schedules to the incident workflow for the web application service
+#. :ref: `Add the schedules to the incident workflow for the web application service <ii-add-incident-workflow>`

 .. _ii-create-primary-schedule: